steveJ34/Term_DE1/term_DE1_description.md

 #### Team Level (Team_Coach_Analytic)

 * Question 1: Who are the top 10 defensive coaches including.
 The view is ordered by steals, assuming steals are the ultimate goal of a tema on defence.
-* Question 2: Who are the top 10 coaches that rely on three point shots the most
-* Question 3: What are the top ten teams with the highest field goal attempts (FGA), in order from highest to lowest?
-* Question 4: What are the top ten teams with the highest effective field goal percentages (EFG%) and how it compares to simple Field Goal %?
+* Question 2: What are the shooting patterns in terms of 3 point shooting and how it effects the Filed Goal and Effective Field Goal percentages?
-* Question 5: Which teams assists on field goals percentage is more than 50%?
+* Question 3: Which Coaches move the ball the most (assist on field goal ratio is over 0.5) and how it affects the turnovers?